Pre Tune Information

 It is highly recommended to get a larger than neccessary AR housing and using a restrictor spacing plate between the turbo header T-flange and the turbo's exhaust AR housing.

-For all turbo applications that utilize a BOV, verify the BOV is CLOSED AT IDLE, the BOV must ONLY open when there is more pressure in the
+For all turbo applications that utilize a BOV, verify the BOV is CLOSED AT IDLE, Part Throtte, and WOT.
+The BOV must ONLY open when there is more pressure in the

 inlet piping than the intake manifold.
 Any BOV that opens during normal driving is faulty or incorrectly installed and must be resolved before the vehicle

 can be tuned properly.
-BOV's are not recommended for turbochargers that have 'surge vents' in the casing such as airwerks / borg warner.
+A BOV is not required or recommended for turbochargers that have 'surge vents' in the casing such as airwerks / borg warner.

 As boosted levels are increased, the wastegate requirements are reduced.
 The wastegate discharge should be piped into the downpipe